Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

 Imagine your friend’s jaws dropping when you tell them you walked up waterfalls in Thailand!
-These unique waterfalls are around an hour away from Chiang Mai.
+These unique waterfalls are an off-the-beaten-path site.

 If you want a deserted beach, then look elsewhere.
 But, this bay is amazing.
-Maya Bay was skyrocketed to world fame as the island that Mr. DiCaprio lived in the movie” The Beach”.
-(An essential movie to watch before backpacking Thailand).
+Maya Bay skyrocketed to world fame as the island that Mr. DiCaprio lived in the movie” The Beach”.
+(An essential movie to watch before traveling to Thailand).

 Chiang Doa is a quiet getaway from the more popular cities in the North.
 This small mountain city sees little-to-no tourism.
 Scattered around the area are a few local homestays, jungle temples, and hot springs to enjoy.

 Chiang Doa’s all about nature!
 And this dusty city’s ideal for backpackers seeking an adventure off the beaten path in Thailand.

 A big part of Backpacking Thailand is stuffing your face with the food.
 Thai food is some of the best on the planet.
-With the massive array of coconut curries, satays, and spices I think we can all agree that food in Thailand is some of the best in the world.
+With the massive array of coconut curries, satays, and spices I think we can all agree that the food in Thailand is some of the best in the world.
 Seriously, try to think of a country with tastier food!

 Cooking classes treat you to outstanding food, fast friends, and a fun souvenir you can use for the rest of your life.

-Getting to Bottle Beach takes a little bit of work.
-But because it’s remote you won’t have to throngs of other travelers.
+Getting to Bottle Beach takes a little of work.
+But because it’s remote, you won’t have to throngs of other travelers.
 This is just one of Thailand’s most amazing beaches.

 At max, you’ll see a handful of other travelers.
 But there’s a good chance you’ll have the entire beach to yourself!

-Thailand is the land of cheap/awesome massages!
+Thailand is the land of cheap/outstanding massages!
 And just because you’re backpacking Thailand cheap doesn’t mean you can’t build a little luxury in your budget.

 A Thai massage is a simultaneously blissful and painful experience.
 Massages start at around $10 an hour.